 Textbooks and supplies are sold in the Seminary Book Room.
-The cost of required textbooks for each student is approximately \$65.00 for the first year a student is in attendance at the Seminary and approximately \$40.00 for each year thereafter.
-The average cost of general supplies is \$5.00 per semester.
+The cost of required textbooks for each student is approximately \$85.00 for the first school year of two semesters a student is in attendance at the Seminary, and approximately \$55.00 for each school year thereafter.
+Each student is required to furnish the supplies necessary to fulfill the requirements for the courses for which he is enrolled.

-Experience has indicated that single students can meet all necessary expenses, including personal items, for as low as \$375.00 per school year.
-A married student will require \$140.00 or more per month, considering the size of his family, his housing expense, and his personal expenditures.
+Experience has indicated that single students can meet all necessary expenses, including personal items, for as low as \$425.00 per school year.
+A married student will require \$150.00 or more per month, considering the size of his family, his housing expense, and his personal expenditures.
 In normal times, small furnished apartments can be rented for approximately \$40.00 per month and up, depending upon the nature of the accommodations.